Encharted Cook

 • Glaze.
 Remove the ribs from the oven and carefully unwrap them.
 Pour off any liquids.
 Spoon and brush the barbecue sauce evenly over the top of the ribs.

 Increase the oven temperature to 400°F and cook the ribs, uncovered, for an additional 20 to 25 minutes or until the glaze is set.
+You can also broil the ribs on high to set the barbecue sauce quickly.

 1 Cup Barbecue Sauce